Leading HVAC manufacturer deploys artificial intelligence to meet new lease accounting rules

 Project completed on time with significant savings and efficiencies: 15-20% reduction in project hours, 42% cost savings and up to 95% accuracy.

-FASB’s new lease accounting guidance (ASC Topic 842), issued on February 25, 2016, requires organisations to recognise lease assets and liabilities on the balance sheet and disclose key information on lease transactions.
+FASB’s new lease accounting guidance (ASC Topic 842), issued on February 25, 2016, requires organizations to recognize lease assets and liabilities on the balance sheet and disclose key information on lease transactions.
 For most companies with leased assets, the change significantly affects financial reporting.
 Companies must obtain key information through lease abstraction and populate a data template with that information to simplify the lease accounting process.
 The new standard changes the type of information required and includes details not typically held in accounting systems, so accounting departments will have to manually review leases to gather the required data elements.

 A leading manufacturer of heating, ventilation and air conditioning equipment estimated it needed to process 700 to 800 lease documents to comply with ASC 842.
 The manufacturer voluntarily elected an early adoption date of April 2019 to allow adequate review and testing time, allowing only 20 weeks to complete the work.

-Recognising the complexity of completing this task successfully and on deadline, the company turned to Protiviti for help.
+Recognizing the complexity of completing this task successfully and on deadline, the company turned to Protiviti for help.

 An Unexpected Discovery Reveals More Than Double the Lease Records

 The company’s products are sold through a network of more than 1,000 company-operated and independent distributors, so the reach for lease-related documents was widespread.
 One challenging aspect of implementing ASC 842 is ensuring all leases are located.
-Some lease-related documents are easily recognisable, but other sources of data may be difficult to identify, particularly where details are embedded in customer contracts or service agreements.
+Some lease-related documents are easily recognizable, but other sources of data may be difficult to identify, particularly where details are embedded in customer contracts or service agreements.

 One challenging aspect of implementing ASC 842 is ensuring all leases are located.
 The discovery process took approximately ten weeks and revealed more than 1,700 leases—more than double the original estimate.